dshieble/dshieble.github.io/aboutme.md

 Hi, I'm Dan Shiebler.
 I like math, history podcasts, fantasy novels, riding my bicycle, and traveling.
 I live in NYC.

 Today I work as the Head of Machine Learning at [Abnormal Security](https://abnormalsecurity.com/).
-I lead our team of 40+ detection engineers building AI systems that fight cybercrime.
-We deploy probabilistic models over realtime aggregates, neural network/tree-based classifiers over tabular data, and large language models (LLMs) over raw data.
-Our system is the world’s most advanced messaging cyberattack detection system.
-We protect many of the world's largest companies.
+I lead a team of 50+ engineers and data scientists building the world’s most advanced messaging cyberattack detection system.

-Previously, I managed the Web Ads Machine Learning team at Twitter.
-Before that I worked as a Staff ML Engineer at [Twitter Cortex](https://cortex.twitter.com/) and a Senior Data Scientist at [TrueMotion](https://gotruemotion.com/).

-I've also spent some time in Academia.
-My PhD at the University of Oxford focused on applications of Category Theory to Machine Learning (advised by [Jeremy Gibbons](https://www.cs.ox.ac.uk/people/jeremy.gibbons/) and [Cezar Ionescu](https://www.th-deg.de/en/Cezar-Ionescu-Fakult%C3%A4t%20Angewandte%20Informatik-Professoren/-innen-1975)).
-Before that I worked as a Computer Vision Researcher at the [Serre Lab](http://serre-lab.clps.brown.edu/).

-I Tweet [@dshieble](https://twitter.com/dshieble) and my [linkedin](https://www.linkedin.com/in/dan-shiebler-10219b42/) and [github](https://github.com/dshieble) are usually somewhat up-to-date.
+Before joining Abnormal Security, I worked at Twitter—first as an ML engineer on the Cortex team, where I built Twitter’s core vector search and entity embedding capabilities, and later as the engineering manager for the web ads ML team, which powered Twitter’s $1B+ ARR web ads product.

+Prior to Twitter, I was a senior data scientist at TrueMotion, where I designed many of the patented sensor data analytics algorithms that contributed to TrueMotion’s $650M acquisition.

+I hold a DPhil (PhD) from the University of Oxford, where I used category theory to develop novel perspectives on vector embeddings, clustering, and optimization algorithms.
+I was advised by [Jeremy Gibbons](https://www.cs.ox.ac.uk/people/jeremy.gibbons/) and my thesis title was [Compositionality and Functorial Invariants in Machine Learning](https://ora.ox.ac.uk/objects/uuid:ec72e338-d95e-4bd6-9412-7ac76b7ddc15).
+I also hold Bachelor’s degrees in Neuroscience and Computer Science from Brown University.

+You can reach me on [linkedin](https://www.linkedin.com/in/dan-shiebler-10219b42/) or follow me on [github](https://github.com/dshieble).